theamankumarsingh/validify/README.md

 # <p align="center">Validify</p>

-A python script that dynamically performs URL validation and auto-correction using multi-processing and regex.
+A python script that dynamically performs URL validation in a database and auto-correction using multi-processing and regex.

 ## Key Features
 - Multiprocessing: By spawning the desired number of processes, the script significantly speeds up program execution.